142nd Wing: Twenty-first century

 On June 26, 2007, an F-15 Eagle from the 142nd Fighter Wing crashed into the Pacific Ocean during a simulated dogfight.
 Two F-15s from the 142nd were flying with two F/A-18 Hornets from Naval Air Station Fort Worth Joint Reserve Base performing dissimilar air combat training.
 The United States Coast Guard performed a search using two HH-60 Jayhawks, two Coast Guard Cutters, and one HC-130 Hercules.
 The night of the crash, the pilot, Major Gregory Young's body was found 40 miles west of Cannon Beach, Oregon.
 The crash was due to unrecognized spatial disorientation, which caused the pilot to misperceive his attitude, altitude, and airspeed until his aircraft impacted the water.

 In August 2010, two F-15 Eagles from the 142nd Fighter Wing were dispatched to Seattle, Washington, during a visit by President Barack Obama.
 The aircraft were scrambled due to a civilian aircraft violating protected airspace established for the President's visit.
 The jets produced two sonic booms over the Seattle skyline, the civilian Cessna 182 left restricted airspace before the jets arrived.

 On August 10, 2018, two F-15C's from the 142nd, both originally Massachusetts Air National Guard fighters on a "swap" to the Oregon Air National Guard, intercepted a stolen Horizon Air Bombardier Q400 turboprop over Seattle.
 The fighters armed with live AIM-9 Sidewinder and AIM-120 AMRAAM missiles, intercepted and escorted the plane away from populated areas before it crashed on Ketron Island, near McChord Air Force Base.

 In June 2019, the 142nd Fighter Wing celebrated 30 years of flying the F-15 aircraft.
 Due in part to the wing's long familiarity with the aircraft, it was selected as one of the first operational wings to receive the Boeing F-15EX Eagle II fighter aircraft.
-F-15EX aircraft are expected to arrive sometime in 2024, or 2025.
+F-15EX aircraft were expected to arrive sometime in 2024 or 2025.
 On June 6, 2024, first F-15EX for 142nd Wing arrived in Oregon.